Ludjii/casey_project/README.md

 ## Getting Started
 I appreciate you coming by to this page to look at this project!
+First Look at the ER Script and ER Diagram file, and then dump.

 ### Prerequisites
 -MySqlWorkBench